AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-patient-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Patient](http://hl7.org/fhir/R4/patient.html) that are supported.

-This profile is designed to set a core Patient standard:
+This profile is designed to set a core Patient standard for:
 * Querying for records associated with a patient
 * Record or update a record associated with a patient